Pages

 Lime cordial is a key ingredient in several classic cocktails that are beloved for their refreshing and tangy flavors.
 The Gimlet is one of the most famous cocktails that uses lime cordial; it's a simple mix of gin and lime cordial, often served stirred or shaken with ice.
 Another classic is the Rickey, typically made with bourbon, lime cordial, and club soda.
 Lime cordial also plays a central role in non-alcoholic cocktails, such as the Lime Cordial Collins, a twist on the classic Collins cocktail, replacing the liquor with more cordial and soda water.
 These drinks showcase the versatility and enduring popularity of lime cordial in mixology.

-Ingredients like Lime Cordial
+Ingredients like Lime cordial

 How it works